ansible/ansible/rst/patterns.rst

 Splitting Out Host and Group Specific Data
 ++++++++++++++++++++++++++++++++++++++++++

+.. versionadded:: 0.6

-In Ansible 0.6 and later, in addition to the storing variables directly in the INI file, host and group variables can be stored in individual files relative to the inventory file.
+In addition to the storing variables directly in the INI file, host and group variables can be stored in individual files relative to the inventory file.
 These variable files are in YAML format.

 Assuming the inventory file path is::